ynishimuraLv/corgias/README.md

 CORGIAS: identifying correlated gene pairs by considering evolutionary history in a large-scale prokaryotic genome dataset bioRxiv, 2025, https://doi.org/10.1101/2025.05.07.652372
 ```

+The results in this paper can be reproduced by using the code [here](https://github.com/ynishimuraLv/CORGIAS_data.git)

 ## Contact